Bollywood reenacts Indian cricket triumph of 1983 - ExBulletin

 Bollywood reenacts Indian cricket triumph of 1983

-Bollywood film actor Ranveer Singh (L) and former Indian cricketer Kapil Dev pose for photos during the premiere of the film ’83’, based on India’s first Cricket World Cup victory in 1983, in Mumbai

-MUMBAI – The Bollywood tale of the 1983 World Cup hits theaters on Friday, recalling a stunning underdog victory that helped make India the cricketer mad nation it is today.
+The Bollywood tale of the 1983 World Cup hit theaters on Friday, recalling a stunning underdog victory that helped make India the cricket mad nation it is today.

-Captain by Kapil Dev, now considered one of the best cricketers of all time, India started the tournament in England as a rank underdog, but ended up triumphing over the West Indies in the final in a noisy Lord’s.
+Captain by Kapil Dev, now considered one of the best cricketers of all time, India started the tournament in England as a rank underdog, but ended up triumphing over the conquering West Indies in the final in the final. ‘a noisy Lord’s.

-The victory “was the turning point in how we saw ourselves as a cricket nation, and … this incredible victory fed the veins of a country that until then had considered itself as an on and off runner. of the cricket pitch, “the Indian Express newspaper said before the release of” 83 “.
+The victory “was the turning point in how we saw ourselves as a cricket nation and… this incredible victory fed the veins of a country which until then had considered itself a runner on and off the pitch. cricket, “according to the Indian Express daily. said before the release of “83”.

-“The next morning the banner headlines were shouting ‘The Cup is Ours’, and nothing was ever the same.
-It was a blood rush to beat all the blood rushes,” the newspaper said. .
+“The next morning the banner headlines were shouting ‘The cup is ours,’ and nothing was ever the same.
+It was a blood rush to defeat all the blood rushes, ”the newspaper said.

-The first sign that India was serious came in the group stage of the tournament when Dev failed to eliminate 175 – India having been on the ropes 17-5 – against Zimbabwe.
+The first sign that India was serious was in the group stage of the tournament when Dev fell short of 175 – India having been on the ropes at 17 for 5 – against Zimbabwe.

-A BBC strike that day meant he had not been filmed, but the Wisden Holy Cricket Almanac called it “one of the most spectacular rounds played in this form of cricket”.
+A BBC strike that day meant this extraordinary feat was not filmed, but Wisden’s Holy Cricket Almanac called it “one of the most spectacular rounds played in this form of cricket. “.

-An easy semi-final victory over a whimsical England side – featuring greats like Ian Botham, David Gower and Bob Willis – then staged the grand final against defending champions West Indies.
+‘NO WAITING’ an easy semi-final victory against a choice English side – with greats like Ian Botham, David Gower and Bob Willis – then staged the grand final against defending champions West Indies.

-The West Indies had formidable fast bowlers Joel Garner, Malcolm Marshall and Michael Holding – as well as batting battleship Viv Richards.
+The West Indies were the best team in the world with formidable fast bowlers Joel Garner, Malcolm Marshall and Michael Holding – as well as batting battleships Viv Richards, Gordon Greenidge and Clive Lloyd.

 But India sailed to victory, causing uproar in the Lord’s stands and at home.

+Balwinder Sandhu, who scored an important unrestricted 11 as the last man – and then beat Greenidge for one – remembers being punched in the helmet by a Marshall bouncer.

-Veteran journalist Ayaz Memon, who covered the tournament, said cricket was already popular and India won a series of tests in England in 1971 for the first time.
+Ayaz Memon, a veteran “NEVER THE SAME AGAIN” journalist who covered the tournament, said cricket was already very popular and India won a series of tests in England in 1971 for the first time.

 The victory also exposed cricket’s business opportunities in India, paving the way for the money-spinning spectacle that it is now.